-- Perennial (occurring year round)
+- Perennial (occurring year-round)

 Spring allergies are typically caused by tree pollens, while weeds and grasses are the common culprits of summer allergies.
 Ragweed and fungus spores often trigger fall allergies.
 Many people (about 75%) who have spring allergies also suffer from ragweed allergies in the fall.
-Even patients who do not live in heavily pollenated areas can experience pollen allergies since it can travel several hundred miles with the wind.
+Even patients who do not live in heavily pollinated areas can experience pollen allergies since it can travel several hundred miles with the wind.

 Indoor Respiratory Allergies

 Mold, dust mites, and pet dander can also contribute to allergic rhinitis.
-Mold is a fungus which thrives in damp spaces such as bathrooms and basements.
+Mold is a fungus that thrives in damp spaces such as bathrooms and basements.
 Dust mites are common during humid times of the year, but can also be stirred up when the heat is initially turned on in the fall.
 Pet dander allergies are not actually a reaction to animal fur, but rather to a protein excreted by the pet.

 Weather plays a factor in most respiratory allergies.
 Windy days blow more pollen into the air.
-Rain and humidity cause indoor and outdoor moisture which keeps pollen on the ground, but allows mold to grow.
+Rain and humidity cause indoor and outdoor moisture which keeps pollen on the ground but allows mold to grow.
 Colder weather often keeps people inside where indoor allergens can become more bothersome.

-While seasonal allergies cannot be cured, treatment of symptoms can bring much needed relief.
+While seasonal allergies cannot be cured, treatment of symptoms can bring much-needed relief.
 Ignoring allergy symptoms can result in painful sinusitis, nasal polyps, and/or ear infections.
 Many safe over-the-counter and prescription medications are available for temporary symptom relief.